perun-network/perun-payment-channels/client/README.md

 You can exit the client at any time with `Ctrl+C`.

 ## Tasks
-1. In handleProp(), check that the proposer sent the funds he promised by reading out the event variables.
 2. turn proposeTransfer into an async function that returns a Promise that resolves when the signature by the peer was received.
 3. Try to cheat the other party by first sending them coins and then closing the